rqlite/rqlite.io/content/en/docs/Guides/Security/_index.md

 >rqlite continuously monitors the node-to-node certificate and key files, automatically reloading them when changes are detected.
 This allows you to rotate these files without restarting the node.
 However, changes to the CA certificate are not detected automatically; you must restart the node to apply a new CA certificate.

 ## Secure cluster example
-Starting a node with HTTPS enabled, node-to-node encryption, mutual TLS disabled, and with the above configuration file.
-It is assumed the HTTPS X.509 certificate and key are at the paths `server.crt` and `key.pem` respectively, and the node-to-node certificate and key are at `node.crt` and `node-key.pem`
+The example below starts a node with HTTPS enabled, node-to-node encryption enabled, mutual TLS disabled, and the configuration file shown above.
+It assumes the HTTPS X.509 certificate and key are at the paths `server.crt` and `key.pem` respectively, and that the node-to-node certificate and key are at `node.crt` and `node-key.pem`.
 ```bash
 rqlited -auth config.json -http-cert server.crt -http-key key.pem \
 -node-cert node.crt -node-key node-key.pem ~/node.1